rodrigues/deli/README.md

 ## Configuration

-You don't need to think about edeliver with deli.
+You don't need to think about edeliver with deli (unless you want to).
 Deli generates any config needed for edeliver, and adds them to your gitignore by default.
+If you want to maintain a custom version, just remove from .gitignore.

 Add `deli` to your deps: